German retailer Metro to sell UK's Booker Group stake

-Metro AG (MEOG.DE) will sell its stake in Britain's biggest cash-and-carry wholesaler, Booker Group Plc (BOK.L), as the German retailer looks to reinvest capital and trim debt.
+Sept 2 Metro AG will sell its stake in Britain's biggest cash-and-carry wholesaler, Booker Group Plc , as the German retailer looks to reinvest capital and trim debt.

 The company will sell its about 9 percent holding, or about 156.6 million shares, through a placement, JPMorgan Cazenove, the sole bookrunner on the deal, said in a statement on Tuesday.